Concierge ABA

 Once 'eye catchers' are identified, and children have come to expect delivery when the item is shown, we change the game a bit.
 Once the child looks at the item in our hand, we track it to our eyes (between our eyes to be precise).
 As we track it up, we look to see that the child's eyes come up with it to meet ours... and if so, the child receives the item.
 Eye contact needs only to be momentary, a glance, but delivery of the R+ needs to be immediate.
 As eyes meet, children begin to also see our smiles and our excitement with them.
 If children do not track up as we raise the item to our eyes, switch the item until tracking to eyes occurs.
 (If no tracking occurs, it is usually an indication that the item is not ‘strong’ enough to serve as a reinforcer.)

-Once this basic routine is established of prompting the child’s gaze to meet yours, begin to wait to see if their eyes come up on their own.
+Once the routine of prompting the child’s gaze to meet yours is established, begin to wait to see if their eyes come up on their own.
 They usually do.
 If so … reinforce… and if a child enjoys other things, include them as well, e.g., pats on backs, noodle arms, kisses, tickles etc. If you are getting eye contact, but not smiles and laughter, work harder to ensure maximum happiness.
 If eyes don’t come up on their own… use a quick ‘prompt’; show the item in your hand, track and reinforce or try showing the reinforcer but withhold reinforcement for a bit and see if eyes come up without tracking.
 Don’t assume it will happen without reinforcement - Good happiness producing reinforcement!
-Naturally, schedules of reinforcement should be thinned over time particularly as eye gaze begins to occur more spontaneously.
+Naturally, schedules of reinforcement should be thinned over time particularly as eye gaze begins to occur more spontaneously, i.e. more habitually.

 Moving ahead: